Amy Crouse, Co-Founder

-Laura Turnipseed, Director of Development
+Laura Turnipseed, Sales

 Laura has found she has a passion for helping women see their full potential and the bright side of what they have to offer.
 She grew up in South Georgia, then attended the University of Georgia where she studied marketing.
 In a sales role for most of her career, Laura was most recently a key account manager for a large consumer brands business based in Atlanta.
 She

 believes Project Love has and will continue to bring women together from all walks of life to a better and brighter future.

 A native Texan, Michael Faircloth attended the Fashion Design program in the Art Department at The University of North Texas, where he received numerous local and national fashion design awards.
 While polishing his design and technical skills in college, Michael got a first-hand introduction to high fashion and client relations working at Neiman Marcus in Dallas.
 Some of his first clients prompted him to start his own custom fashion design company.